 The history of textile banners in Britain goes back hundreds of years.
 What began as emblems of guilds and trade societies became slogans of political solidarity in the age of industry as working people raised up their voices for better wages, employment rights and votes.
 But it was the suffragists who made protest banners an art form, turning their traditional ‘womanly’ skills into a powerful means of mass communication at rallies up and down the land.

 So what is the power of a banner?
-We’ve been finding out in a community project, working with artist Alana Tyson.
-Over the summer we’ve run workshops for our staff, volunteers, visitors and for the local community, giving people chance to design and make their own.
+We explored this question in a community project, working with artist Alana Tyson.
+Over the summer 2018 we ran workshops for our staff, volunteers, visitors and for the local community, giving people chance to design and make their own.

 Lives and experiences

-We’re also collaborating with members of North Wales Embroiderer’s Guild who have produced banners and suffrage inspired artworks.
+We also collaborated with members of North Wales Embroiderer’s Guild who produced banners and suffrage inspired artworks.